cancerevo/AmpliconPE/README.md

 Fuzzy RegEx libraries use sequence aligners, so you _could_ mimic our functionality; however, this package is built around years of expreience addressing biases and contaminations in barcoding project.
-Also, please consider merging your Forward & Reverse reads using [PEAR][1] before applying a RegEx expression.
+Also, please consider merging your forward and reverse reads using [PEAR][1] before applying a RegEx expression.

 ## Usage